jescrich/libraries/docs/workflow/quickstart.md

 ## Step 4: Register the Workflow Module

-Import and register the `WorkflowModule` in your NestJS application module:
+Import and register the `WorkflowModule` in your NestJS application module:

 ```typescript
 // app.module.ts